ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 EventTypeDetector
 ~~~~~~~~~~~~~~~~~

-This component serves as a basis for the VariableTypeDetector, VariableCorrelationDetector and TSAArimaDetector.
+This component serves as a basis for the VariableTypeDetector, VariableCorrelationDetector, TSAArimaDetector and PathArimaDetector.
 It saves a list of the values to the single paths and tracks the time for the TSAArimaDetector.

 * **paths** parser paths of values to be analyzed (list of strings, defaults to empty list).
+* **id_path_list** list of strings that specify group identifiers for which alphabets should be learned (list of strings, defaults to empty list).
+* **allow_missing_id** specifies whether log atoms without id path should be omitted (only if id path is set).
+* **allowed_id_tuples** list of the allowed id tuples.
+Log atoms with id tuples not in this list are not analyzed, when this list is not empty.
 * **persistence_id** the name of the file where the learned models are stored (string, defaults to "Default").
 * **max_num_vals** maximum number of lines in the value list before it is reduced (integer, defaults to 1500).
 * **min_num_vals** number of the values which the list is being reduced to (integer, defaults to 1000).
 * **save_values** if False the values of the paths are not saved for further analysis.
 The values are not needed for the TSAArimaDetector (boolean, defaults to True).
-* **track_time_for_TSA** states if time windows should be tracked for the time series analysis (boolean, defaults to False).
+* **track_time_for_tsa** states if time windows should be tracked for the time series analysis (boolean, defaults to False).
-* **waiting_time_for_TSA** time in seconds, until the time windows are being initialized (integer, defaults to 300 seconds).
+* **waiting_time_for_tsa** time in seconds, until the time windows are being initialized (integer, defaults to 300 seconds).
-* **num_sections_waiting_time_for_TSA** number of sections of the initialization window (integer, defaults to 10).
+* **num_sections_waiting_time_for_tsa** number of sections of the initialization window (integer, defaults to 10).

 .. code-block:: yaml